craftcms/docs/docs/4.x/elements.md

 Use the **View** menu to switch back into structure mode for an index.
 :::

+### Actions

+Each element type supports its own set of _actions_ that can be performed on one or more elements, from an index.
+These actions are either visible directly in the index toolbar (like _Status_), or collected under the <Icon kind="gear" /> icon in the footer (like _Delete_).

+Actions will appear

+### Exporters

+Craft can export sets of elements to CSV, JSON, or XML.
+The **Export…** button in the index footer displays all options, including any exporters registered by custom modules and plugins.

+### Modals + Contexts

+A streamlined version of indexes are used when adding elements to a [relational](./relations.md) field via a modal.
+Depending on the field’s configuration: sources may be hidden; the footer and actions are not available; [slideouts](./control-panel.md#slideouts) cannot be summoned (except to create a new element, in-context); and pagination is disabled in favor of scrolling.
+Internally, Craft refers to these variations as “contexts,” which [plugins](./extend/element-types.md#sources) have an opportunity to modify.

 ## Properties and Methods

 All elements share a few characteristics that make them familiar to work with in your templates.
 Each [element type](#types) will supplement these lists with their own properties and methods.